Building a company worth working at

 Haseko Systems conducts donation activities of vegetables produced in Kashiwa Farm and Funabashi Farm for local cafeterias for children in need (kodomo shokudo).
 Together with vegetables, we enclose a picture book mainly written by workers at Funabashi Farm for children to learn about vegetables and farmers.

-Active participation of personnel in overseas representative offices
+Active participation of foreign personnel

 We have led the businesses to success by understanding each other’s way of thinking, culture and how to get the job done, which vary from place to place.